Entanglement spectrum and quantum phase diagram of the long-range XXZ chain: Luttinger liquid parameters in XY phase

 where \(g_n\) is a nonuniversal constant, the exponents of the oscillation amplitude, \(p_n\), are related to the Luttinger parameter \(K\) as \(p_n = 2K / n\) for OBC, and \(k_F' = \frac{N}{N+1} k_F + \frac{\pi}{2(N+1)}\) is an effective Fermi momentum, including OBC finite-size corrections with respect to its counterpart in the thermodynamic limit, \(k_F=\pi/2\).

 To determine the effective central charge \(c\) and Luttinger parameter \(K\) of the LRXXZ, we fit \cref{eq:renyi-entropy-theory} with Eqs.~(\ref{eq:S_CFT}) and (\ref{eq:S_osc}) to the Rényi entropy obtained from the ground state MPS in the range \(l \in [10, \ldots, N-10]\) at fixed system size \(N\) and fixed Rényi order \(n\).
 It yields estimates of the four fitting parameters \(c\), \(c_1\), \(g_n\), \(p_n\), and consequently of the Luttinger parameter, \(K = n p_n/2\).
-We focus on the critical XY phase (\(-1<\tilde{\Delta}<1\)) as previously identified from the GE and ES, and we fit \cref{eq:renyi-entropy-theory} to the Renyi entropy data.
+We focus on the critical XY phase (\(-1<\tilde{\Delta}<1\)) as previously identified from the GE and ES.
 We consider that the Rényi entropies are consistent with LL behavior when the residual sum of squares (RSS) is below \(2\%\).
-Typical fits of \cref{eq:renyi-entropy-theory} to the MPS data are displayed in \cref{fig:fit_examples}(a); Note that for clarity the various curves are shifted by an amount indicated on the right-hand-side of each curve.
+Typical fits of \cref{eq:renyi-entropy-theory} to the MPS data are displayed in \cref{fig:fit_examples}(a).
+Note that for clarity the various curves are shifted by an amount indicated on the right-hand-side of each curve.
 Judging from the fit quality check above, we find that the results are consistent with LL behavior in a region of the critical phase bounded from above in direction of \(\alpha^{-1}\).
-The boundary is displayed as purple triangles in \cref{fig:geo-ent-phase-diag}.
-The breakdown of the LL behavior is in excellent agreement with the critical line found from our RG analysis (solid cyan line).
-Consistently, we find that in the region so identified, the central charge --~as extracted from the fits~-- does not significantly deviate from unity \(c \approx 1\).
+The boundary is displayed as purple diamonds in \cref{fig:geo-ent-phase-diag}.
+The breakdown of the LL behavior is in excellent agreement with the critical line found from our RG analysis (solid-cyan line).
+Consistently, we find that in the region so identified, the central charge---as extracted from the fits---does not significantly deviate from unity \(c \approx 1\).
 This property was used in Ref.~\cite{maghrebi_continuous_2017} as a criterion to identify the LL phase and yields a similar boundary.
-Moreover we find that the various estimates of the Luttinger parameter from Rényi entropies of different orders \(n\), \(K=n p_n/2\), consistently yield a value of \(K\) approximately independent of \(n\) with a tolerance of less that \(7.5\%\).
+Moreover, we find that the various estimates of the Luttinger parameter from Rényi entropies of different orders \(n\), \(K=n p_n/2\), consistently yield a value of \(K\) approximately independent of \(n\) with a tolerance of less that \(7.5\%\).

-To double check the validity of the LL behavior within the SRXY phase, we now turn to a second, independent measurement of the effective Luttinger parameter \(K\).
+To double-check the validity of the LL behavior within the SRXY phase, we now turn to a second, independent measurement of the effective Luttinger parameter \(K\).
 To this end, we consider the \(\expval*{S^+_R S^-_{R'}}\) correlation functions.
 For the short-range XXZ model they read as,